Stepalom77/youtube_clone/README.md

 # Youtube Clone API and React APP
-A youtube clone, API constructed with NodeJS, Express, MongoDB and Mongoose, APP constructed with ReactJS.
+A youtube clone, API constructed with NodeJS, Express, Typescript, MongoDB and Mongoose, APP constructed with ReactJS.